The Best Symbols in Poetry and Literature

 white dove sail, before she sleeps in the sand?"

 Iron and steel are symbolic of strength and invulnerability: Superman is the iconic "Man

-The color green suggests life, especially things that are newly or recently born
+The color green suggests life and fertility, especially things that are newly or recently born

 and growing: "a green youth."

 The color purple represents royalty and privilege: "Prince Charles was born to the purple."

 The color black symbolizes emptiness, ignorance, evil and death: "The four horsemen of the

 However, the color black also symbolizes elegance and sophistication: "A little

 The color white symbolizes innocence, purity and light: in Medieval art, a white lamb

 symbolized the innocence and purity of Jesus Christ.